gsiems/pg-api/doc/api/util_meta.md

  * Reference tables have single-column natural keys (multi-column natural keys will require tweaking of the generated function)

- * The natural key for the reference table follows the table_name + '_nk' convention

 Note that this should work for all rt_ and st_ tables